Short Term Disability Benefits

 Maryland’s Temporary Disability Assistance Program is a state-sponsored program to assist low-income individuals on a short-term basis.
 This program supplements the federal program and is designed to provide benefits more quickly than is typically available through Social Security disability.
 Eligible individuals can receive minimal cash benefits.

-Get to know the ins and outs of short-term disability benefits.
+Get to know the ins and outs of short term disability benefits in Maryland.

 An accidental injury that arises after the policy effective date may allow for the receipt of benefits.
 Insurance policies typically exclude intentional injuries, injuries that occur while committing a crime or alcohol-related injuries.
 Some policies exclude injuries that occur at work and are covered by worker compensation.